allenwp/godot-resource-remaps/addons/resource_remaps/README.md

 # Godot Resource Remaps
 Editor plugin for Godot that enables remapping resources by feature.
-An essential plugin for porting your Godot project!
+An essential tool for porting your Godot project!

 ![Resource Remaps project settings screenshot](./meta/screenshot.png)